blacklightpy/vaultofknowledge/Child Marriage in Religions.md

 Eleventh:
 > [Manu 9.90](https://www.wisdomlib.org/hinduism/book/manusmriti-with-the-commentary-of-medhatithi/d/doc201455.html) - Having reached puberty, the maiden may wait for three years; after that time, she shall procure a suitable husband.

+Twelfth:
 > 9.91 - When a maiden, when not given away, herself procures a husband, she incurs no sort of sin; nor does the man whom she weds.

+Thirteenth:
 > [Manu 3.27](https://www.wisdomlib.org/hinduism/book/manusmriti-with-the-commentary-of-medhatithi/d/doc199802.html) - When one himself invites a man endowed with learning and character and gives to him his daughter, after having dressed and worshipped (them),—this is called the “Brāhma” form.

+Fourteenth:
 > [Manu 3.32](https://www.wisdomlib.org/hinduism/book/manusmriti-with-the-commentary-of-medhatithi/d/doc199807.html) - The mutual union of the bride and bridegroom, through love is to be known as the “Gāndharva” form; it has sexual intercourse for its end and it has its source in lust.

+Fifteenth:
+> [Manu 3.39](https://www.wisdomlib.org/hinduism/book/manusmriti-with-the-commentary-of-medhatithi/d/doc199814.html) - Only from the four marriages mentioned successively, beginning with the Brāhma, are born sons endowed with Brahmic glory and respected by cultured persons.

-### Contradictions
+>[!NOTE] Contradictions
-Some other scriptures say that the girl should be same in caste, education and age.
+Some other scriptures say that the girl should be same in caste, education and **age**.
 This contradicts these statements above, however Hinduism is much more nuanced, and several scriptures are not the main scriptures, so I must distinguish between them.
 ## Ruling against

 > However, **discard** the desire (kama) and material wealth (artha) if contrary to Dharma; **as also, any usage or custom or rules regarded as source of Dharma if at any time they were to lead to unhappiness or arouse people's indignation.**